 is the only reference to the circumstances of his death: the inscription is signed by Roberto's wife, but the decision to

-portray him as an innocent child was most likely made by the cardinal.
+portray him almost as a boy was most likely made by the Cardinal.

-The assumed portrait of Beatrice Cenci in prison by Guido Reni (together with the legend that on the anniversary of her death Beatrice left her grave in S. Pietro in Montorio to carry her severed head to Ponte S. Angelo where the executions took place) inspired many writers including Stendhal, Shelley, Alfred Nobel, Dumas and Hawthorne
+The assumed portrait of Beatrice Cenci in prison by Guido Reni (together with the legend that on the anniversary of her death Beatrice left her grave in S. Pietro in Montorio to carry her severed head to Piazza di Ponte inspired many writers including Stendhal, Shelley, Alfred Nobel, Dumas and Hawthorne

 The following links show works of art portraying characters and events

 mentioned in this page; they open in another window:

 Piazza S. Pietro in 1585 XVIth century engraving.